Traian-Enache/IO-Engine/README.md

 Exposes asynchronous connect and accept functions (i.e. `async_connect()` and `async_accept()`).

+### `task_group.h`

+Implements task groups, used to schedule a completion handler after multiple asynchronous tasks have completed.

 ## Extending the functionality of this library

 To build higher-level asynchronous functions, there are two approaches: